Minority Report: Material Contribution or Genetics? - Oct 2023

 - Brown v Lewisham & North Southwark HA Lloyd's Rep Med 265: application of key causation authorities in claim involving complex medical facts.

-She has successfully challenged regulatory decisions in the Administrative Court.
-She represented Dr Waney Squier, consultant paediatric neuropathologist, in a high profile MPTS / GMC case and subsequent successful appeal which has significant implications for expert witnesses where concerns are raised about straying outside of their expertise or allegations of bias are made (Squier v GMC).
+Clodagh has successfully challenged regulatory decisions in the Administrative Court.
+She represented Dr Waney Squier, consultant paediatric neuropathologist, in a high profile MPTS case and subsequent successful appeal which has significant implications for expert witnesses accused of straying outside of their expertise or bias (Squier v GMC).
 Clodagh is experienced in dealing with matters relating to conflicts of interest and apparent bias (GOsC v X).
-She has successfully run an abuse of process argument on behalf of a dentist, owing to concerns about the GDC’s disclosure, contact with a factual witness and the conduct of the GDC’s expert witness, resulting in the stay of the GDC’s prosecution (GDC v Jasbinder Singh).
+She has argued abuse of process successfully on behalf of a dentist, owing to concerns about disclosure, contact with a factual witness and the conduct of the GDC’s expert witness, resulting in the stay of the GDC’s prosecution (GDC v Jasbinder Singh).
 In GOsC v X Clodagh acted on behalf of an osteopath accused of sexually motivated assaults on a patient during shoulder manipulations.
 Clodagh took this matter over when it was part-heard, after the fact-finding stage had been concluded with a finding of sexually motivated conduct.
 At the subsequent hearing where Clodagh appeared, the Committee resiled from their finding of sexual motivation and concluded that in fact there had been no unacceptable professional conduct, such that the osteopath’s career remains unblemished.

 - Royal College of Veterinary Surgeons v Dr R (2022): Clodagh defended a veterinary surgeon on charges of misconduct relating to alleged mismanagement of a dog’s hyperglycaemia at a consultation four days prior to its sudden deterioration in health and death.
 All of the disputed facts were found in the vet’s favour and the Committee determined that the vet was not guilty of disgraceful conduct in a professional respect, such that his unblemished career of 30 years remains intact.